 - Installation of a security or fire suppression system

-Ways To Reduce Rental Property Insurance Costs
+Ways To Reduce Your Rental Property Insurance Costs

 Rental Property Insurance Coverage

-Tips on Purchasing Rental Property Insurance
+Tips for Purchasing Landlord Insurance

 - Don’t be afraid to ask carriers how they handle billing, if they have any grace period, and what happens if you purchase an additional property.